Why is my dog vomiting?

 Is there anything I can do while waiting for my vet appointment?

 Until you have seen or spoken to your vet, don’t feed your dog.
 You should, however, continue to offer your dog water in little amounts often, this will help to keep them hydrated.
 Keep your dog quiet and comfortable, don’t exercise them as this could worsen their illness and make them more dehydrated.

 Your vet will ask questions about your dog to try to understand the cause of the vomiting.
 Some of these may include:

 - Does the dog try to vomit but not produce anything?
 You might want to consider filming your dog to help the vet determine whether they’re vomiting, retching or coughing as it can be quite difficult to work out.

 - What is the appearance of the vomit?
-The vet wants to know whether there is blood, undigested/digested food, bile etc, in the vomit since this can help determine the cause of the vomiting.
+Was your dog vomiting blood, bile, or foam etc.?
+This can help your vet determine the cause of your dog vomiting.

 - Has there been a change in the dog’s diet or has the dog recently eaten a very fatty meal?
 A common cause of vomiting is a change of diet.
 High fat treats such as meat or cheese can have the same effect.

 - Has your dog been eating and drinking as per usual?
 Does your dog seem to be more lethargic, or is his behaviour at home normal?

 - Has your dog been producing diarrhoea?
 If so, you might want to note the appearance of the diarrhoea, such as its colour or consistency.
 Taking a picture is usually very helpful for your vet!